alexbepple/kiss-and-type/README.md

 # What’s with the name?

 [“Keep it simple stupid”](https://en.wikipedia.org/wiki/KISS_principle) came to mind immediately when I started looking for a name.
 There is a distinct lack of sophistication to this approach.
-Yet, it is useful. – So, “KISS” and “type” where there.
+Yet, it is useful. – So, “KISS” and “type” were there.
 I liked the association of “kiss and tell”.
 So I kept it.

 Added bonus: 😽 and type.